rollthecloudinc/quell/README.md

 * Embrace modern JavaScript ecosystem
 * Innovate, inspire others to use Angular and Reactive programming
 * Provide example of complex Angular application for learning purposes.
+* Modernization of past concepts, patterns used in the CMS realm

 Content Editor